Study abroad in Europe

 Other estimated expenses

-In addition to the program fee, which is billed by UFIC and due before the program begins, students can also expect to incur the following out-of-pocket incidentals at various stages before or during the program:
+In addition to the program fee, students can expect to incur the following out-of-pocket expenses at various stages before or during the program:

 During program (in-country)